 Nick being FBI was the reason I couldn’t tell Jennifer what I planned.
 She couldn’t know.
 None of them could.
 First off, they would have stopped me.
 Because you didn’t work with the feds.
 Not if you valued your life.
 Club members who struck deals with FBI agents had limited life spans.
 The second anyone found out about what you’d done, you were dead, and it didn’t matter whether you were a fresh recruit or a man with all the influence and power of Liam Larson.

 This was why Jakob would end things when I told him what I’d done.
-Bringing Nick into the area was a monumental betrayal of his trust, and if it ever came to light that I’d called in the feds to fix his father’s fuckup, I’d be kicked out of Kearny faster than you could say “narc”.
+Bringing Nick into the area was a monumental betrayal of his trust, and if it ever came to light that I’d called in the feds to fix his father’s fuckup, I’d be kicked out of Kearny faster than you could say, “Rat”.
+The only reason I wouldn’t be killed instead was because I wasn’t part of the club.

-I hoped it wouldn’t come to that.
-Nick told me he’d do everything in his power to keep my involvement from coming to light, and I was trusting him to pull it off somehow.
+I hoped none of that would come to pass.
+Nick told me he’d do everything in his power to keep my involvement a secret, and I was trusting him to pull it off somehow.

-He shut the café door behind him and came over to my table.
+He shut the café door behind him and strode toward my table.
 “Hey there, stranger.”

 “Hey yourself,” I said, rising from my seat.
 “It’s nice to see you.”

-He pulled the shades from his eyes and wrapped me in a hug.
+He pulled the shades from his dark, almond-shaped eyes and wrapped me in a hug.
 “You too.
 You look good, Skywalker.”

 Skywalker.
 I’d forgotten the nickname.
-Back when we’d been sleeping together, he heard a story from my crewmates about me hitting an impossible target and took it into his head that I would fit right into the Star Wars franchise.
+Back when we’d been sleeping together, he heard a story from my crewmates about me hitting an impossible target “no bigger than a womp rat” and took it into his head that I would fit right into the Star Wars franchise.

 We pulled away, and I smiled up at him.
 “You look good too.
 How’s Elena?”

-“She’s good, thanks,” he said, taking the seat beside mine.
+“She’s great, thanks,” he said, taking the seat beside mine.

 I dropped down next to him.
 “When is she due?”